pingcap/docs-cn/error-codes.md

     Unsupported execution plan type.
 This error is an internal error.

-    If you encounter this error, [contact PingCAP](mailto:info@pingcap.com) for support.
+    If you encounter this error, [get support](/support.md) from PingCAP or the community.

 * Error Number: 8109